Ex Nihilo (comics): Fictional character biography

-Ex Nihilo was one of the Gardeners carried along with his sister Abyss as an egg by an Aleph (a species of robotic creatures created by the Builders).
+Ex Nihilo is one of the Gardeners carried along with his sister Abyss as an egg by an Aleph (a species of robotic creatures created by the Builders).
 In accordance with their mission as creations of the Builders, Aleph taught them to transform into perfect creatures any species they encountered.
-Ex Nihilo, Abyss, and their Aleph arrived on Mars where they terraformed it to contain a breathable atmosphere and vegetation.
-After Ex Nihilo shot an Origin Bomb at Earth to accelerate the evolution of mankind, which affected almost two million people, the Avengers scrambled a response team.
-Not interested in fighting, Ex Nihilo tried to accelerate Iron Man's evolution so that he no longer needed an exoskeleton.
-When Black Widow and Hawkeye retaliated, Ex Nihilo became angry and attacked them.
-During the brawl, Ex Nihilo, Abyss, and the Aleph defeated the Avengers and imprisoned them.
-A helpless Captain America was sent back to Earth as a message.
-Awakening three days later, Captain America implemented the Avengers initiative called "Wake The World" which initiated the team's most massive assemblage to date.
-Ex Nihilo's intervention started being "world-razing" for the Aleph which would force him to destroy the Earth if Ex Nihilo failed to polish this planet.
-Captain America and those that are part of the "Wake the World" initiative arrived as soon as Ex Nihilo's first human was fully developed.
-He and his allies fought the Avengers until they noticed the presence of the latest Captain Universe.
-Ex Nihilo and his allies recognized her as a power beyond them they must obey.
-Captain Universe ordered Ex Nihilo and Abyss to stop their crossing to transform and/or destroy "imperfect" worlds.
-However, the Aleph resisted and was finally destroyed by the heroine.
-Before returning to Earth, the Avengers established that Ex Nihilo could reform Mars as he pleased as long as he did not interfere with Earth.
+Ex Nihilo, Abyss, and their Aleph arrive on Mars and terraform it to contain a breathable atmosphere and vegetation.
+After Ex Nihilo shoots an Origin Bomb at Earth to accelerate the evolution of mankind, the Avengers assemble a response team.
+Not interested in fighting, Ex Nihilo tries to accelerate Iron Man's evolution so that he no longer needs an exoskeleton.
+When Black Widow and Hawkeye retaliate, Ex Nihilo becomes angry and attacks them.
+During the brawl, Ex Nihilo, Abyss, and the Aleph defeat the Avengers and imprison them.
+A helpless Captain America is sent back to Earth as a message.
+Awakening three days later, Captain America implements the Avengers initiative called "Wake The World", prompting the team's most massive assemblage to date.
+Ex Nihilo and his allies battle the Avengers until they notice the presence of Captain Universe, who destroys Aleph.
+Before returning to Earth, the Avengers allow Ex Nihilo to reshape Mars as long as he does not interfere with Earth.